dynarithmic/twain_library_source/README.md

 ----------
 Note that the C++ source code should be able to be built with any C++17 compliant compiler that recognizes the Windows API headers.
 However we have not tested builds of the DTWAIN library that have been built with any other compiler other than the Visual Studio family.

 * Start Visual Studio, and open one of the DTWAIN solution.
 The DTWAIN solution files are found in the [source](https://github.com/dynarithmic/twain_library_source/tree/master/source) directory.
-Open **dtwain_5_vs2019.sln** or **dtwain_5_vs2022.sln**, depending on whether you are using Visual Studio 2019 or 2022, respectively.
+Open **dtwain_5_vs2019.sln**.

 * A full rebuild of all the configurations available is recommended.
 Use the "Build -> Batch Build..." option in the Visual Studio IDE and check all of the configurations to build everything (take a coffee break -- this could take a while).
 This will create a "binaries" directory that will contain the following DLLs: